 ACBSP is here to support you as you work remotely and continue delivering the highest quality business education for your students in challenging circumstances:

-We are developing a series of complimentary webinars to address your concerns:
+We have developed a series of complimentary webinars to address your concerns:

 Faculty and administrators from several ACBSP accredited institutions who have delivered online courses for quite some time are here to help.